one way or another, I’m gonna get ‘im

 One day she overheard her boss telling someone: “That Zina has the loudest silences”!
 She was shocked because she hadn’t realized her (unexpressed) anger was radiating such intensity.
 It also made her see she needed to change jobs, which she eventually was able to do

-💥Tease – always a way to express one’s anger – but indirectly.
+💥Tease – always an indirect form of anger & is always abusive.
 It’s a way to ‘get back at’ someone by using a personal trait against them – their name, size, religion ethnicity, way of talking….. such as ‘hazing’ a new student or employee.
-Is makes someone a scapegoat, & leaves permanent emotional scars if continually repeated.
+It’s a form of adult scapegoating, & leaves permanent emotional scars if continually repeated.

-But since it’s couched in humor, it’s generally considered ‘good fun’, harmless & socially acceptable, therefore allowed & encouraged by others.
+But since teasing is couched in humor, it’s generally considered ‘good fun’, harmless & socially acceptable, therefore allowed & encouraged by others.

 But teasing is toxic!